 Through CCU’s MBA in Information Security program, you’ll be challenged to think spiritually, as well as intellectually.
 Whether you’re entering a career in information security for the first time or you’re strengthening your existing skills, you’ll explore how you can serve a larger cause.

-An MBA degree with an information security emphasis is often a great fit for:
+An MBA in Information Security is often a great fit for:

 Students pursuing an information security emphasis (InfoSec) acquire the expertise needed to ensure an enterprise's information security.
 InfoSec focus areas range from planning and analysis, to risk management and compliance, to security.

 CCU’s Master of Business Administration students take their core business administration courses through CCU.
 These courses may be taken in-person one evening per week or online, so students have maximum flexibility.